Montessori Seeds of Education

 Xiomara is very hardworking and reliable.
 She is great company and handles high pressure situations well.
 She is very driven to accomplish her goals and is very giving of her time and energy.

-Xiomara is going to college for Psychology.
 She enjoys working with children, and she loves outdoor activities and sports.
-She is very family oriented and has three sisters and one brother.
+She is very family oriented, has three sisters and one brother.

 Picture